 a foundation for success

-We believe that all pupils can be successful in an environment which is caring, optimistic and encouraging.
-ERV is a happy school which provides an atmosphere where pupils are supported; they are enabled to succeed and their character and well-being developed right from when they first arrive.
-Our pupils know that they are valued as individuals with unique needs, strengths and potential.
+We believe that all students can be successful in an environment which is caring, optimistic and encouraging.
+ERV is a happy school which provides an atmosphere where students are supported; are enabled to succeed and their character and well-being developed.
+Our students know that they are valued as individuals with unique needs, strengths and potential.

-Our uniquely supportive environment ensures that, by the time they leave school, our students model the IB profile – they are intellectually curious and emotionally intelligent thinkers, eager to engage with the world around them wilst resisting the rush to judgment, sensitive to the needs and beliefs of others but with the courage of their own convictions too.
+Our supportive approach and environment ensures that when students leave our school they model the IB profile – they are intellectually curious and emotionally intelligent thinkers, eager to engage with the world around them.
+They are sensitive to the needs and beliefs of others but with the courage of their own convictions.

-The promotion of well-being, care for each other and resilience lies at the core of our School.
-The pupils know they have a voice that is listened to by teachers and fellow pupils.
-Initiatives such as School Representative Council and proactive pastoral discussion groups are centre-stage in school life.
-Within structures such as these our pupils find their voice and develop leadership skills that will serve them well throughout their lives.
+The promotion of well-being, care for each other and resilience are at our core.
+Students know they have a voice that is listened to by teachers and fellow students.
+Initiatives such as School Representative Council and proactive pastoral discussion groups enable students to find their voice and develop leadership skills that will serve them throughout their lives.

-Our Four Houses provide a framework for friendships across age groups and for internal competitions.
-Throughout each term House activities ensure there is always something for pupils to take part in, from House Debating to House Music, Drama and Sport.
-Our pupils – and staff – support their Houses and participate in the many House activities that happen each term.
+Our four Houses provide a framework for friendships across age groups and for internal competitions.
+Each term House activities promote participation in a range of activities including House Debating to House Music, Drama and Sport.

-ERV’s unique approach to Learning and Teaching also augments our strong pastoral care.
-Pupils are coached and mentored throughout their time at school and encouraged to adopt a positive approach to every aspect of life.
+ERV’s unique approach to learning and teaching augments strong pastoral care.
+Students are coached and mentored throughout their time at school and encouraged to adopt a positive approach to every aspect of life.
 They know that their school is a safe and supportive place where they can try their best and make mistakes as a healthy and important part of learning and developing their skills.
-Mindfulness is also a promoted to both pupils and staff.
+Mindfulness is also a promoted to both students and staff.

-A great deal of effort is given to ensuring our pupils feel settled and happy at School.
-The early weeks and months offer many opportunities for pupils to get to know the school, make friends amongst and beyond their tutor group.
-Pupils will visit the termly Clubs and Activities fair (ECAs) in their first few days so that they make the most of the wealth of opportunity on offer to them at ERV.
+There are many opportunities for them to get to know the school, make friends amongst and beyond their tutor group and attend the Clubs and Activities fair (ECAs) in their first few days so that they make the most of the wealth of opportunity on offer to them.